 - Some medications -like diabetes meds – lower B12 levels

-Or it could be because B12 is a sexy vitamin, with hopes it may improve energy levels?
-If your not deficient, it won't do this.
-All that said, one study from 2011 did not show that methylcobalamin reduced dementia symptoms in older adults with dementia.
+Or it could be because B12 is a sexy vitamin, with hopes it may improve energy levels.
+If you are not deficient, it won't do this.
+That said, one study from 2011 did not show that methylcobalamin reduced dementia symptoms in older adults with dementia.

 Side note.
 Does Vitamin B12 help weight loss?
-Read my review.
+Read the review.

-One review noted NAC might help Alzheimer's disease and autism too.
-More research is needed though to understand this better.
+One review noted NAC might help with Alzheimer's disease.
+More research is needed though to understand this.

 Alpha Lipoic Acid

-Likewise a study lasting 16 weeks also didn't show it helped Alzheimer.
+Likewise, a study lasting 16 weeks also didn't show it helped Alzheimer's.
 The amount used in this study was 900 mg per day.

-Quercetin is an antioxidant and found in red wine as well as several foods.
+Quercetin is an antioxidant and is found in red wine, grapes, peanuts as well as several foods.
 In one study, researchers speculated quercetin might protect brain cells.
 Other research finds quercetin can lower blood pressure in humans.
-A mouse study suggested it may help modify Alzheimer's disease.

 Reducing blood pressure would lead to less stress on blood vessels, which might reduce blood vessel damage in the brain and elsewhere.
 This might play a role in reducing or delaying dementia symptoms.

 Obviously, the effects of quercetin are likely to be much more complicated than this.
-To achieve this blood pressuring effect, about 700 mg of quercetin per day has been used.
+To achieve the blood pressure-lowering effect, about 700 mg of quercetin per day has been used.
 That is more than is in Procera Protect.

 Japanese Knotweed Extract